terranovaaleks/c-/lab_01.md

 This section will focus on the basics of compiling source code.
 Please use the literature associated with this course, as well as resources online to acquire further information about the topics discussed.

+Pull code from your assigned git repository.

 ## How do I compile my implementation?